 I often question whether certain things in society are truly what is right to do and many would argue plenty of things are wrong in society.
 My concern is usually not whether everything needs to change but whether it is logical to change everything to progress as a society.
 Protection laws for fringe groups often seem great to many people in the short term but often when done incorrectly can lead to a dangerous precedent in society of dominance from the minority.
 One good example of this would-be Corporation taxes.
 Fundamentally businesses should be allowed to flourish and help to move society forward one of the biggest arguments that advocates of corporation tax give are that the tax will stifle businesses, and they may be correct.
 When you raise taxes on businesses and corporations the economy of the country drops with it.
 This effect has been observed by many economists and finance experts alike and is probably one of the reasons for actually dropping corporation tax overall.

 While I’m perfectly aware that the idea of lowering the taxes on the rich never sounds great to the majority, if your goal is to have to have more money in the country overall then it’s a necessary evil.
-After this the whole debate becomes purely politics but I often think that the left typically cripples the country economically while the right has a tendancy to give the rich too much power, so we want to strike a balance and not do what feels good, but what is logical.
+After this, the whole debate becomes pure politics but I often think that the left typically cripples the country economically while the right has a tendency to give the rich too much power, so we want to strike a balance and not do what feels good, but what is logical.